 We are stronger than we think we are.
 We can not and will not let the fear of what is going on be who we are.
 It will not define us.
 It is hard to see amongst all the noise right now, but THERE ARE MILLIONS OF PEOPLE OUT THERE THAT STILL SUPPORT LAW ENFORCEMENT.
 We have to focus on the good around us or we will drown in negativity.

 Sometimes we are our own worst enemies.
 I know that because I do it, too.
 I used to hear sirens, scroll through my newsfeed and read breaking news.
 Stories and fears would remain in my head and I could not get them out.
-I could not move on, could not sleep and I was letting it ruin my day.
-Until one day I realized, it was getting me nowhere.
-At the end of the day, I was still filled with worry.
-It was utterly exhausting.
+I could not move on, I could not sleep and I was letting it ruin my day.
+It is utterly exhausting.
+We have to find a balance of working through our emotions while still consuming and acknowledging the good and positive around us.

 You can do things like:

-–Shut off the TV.
 Ignore the media as best as you can.
 Honestly.
-Remember this post is my opinion and my opinion is the media does more harm than good when it comes to law enforcement.
-We just can not succumb to the negative story lines.
+Remember this post is my opinion and my opinion is most of the media is doing more harm than good right now.
+We just can not succumb to the negative storylines.
 We have a life to live.